Skip to main content

 Email: sshelton@oac.ok.gov

-Sandra Shelton joined the Oklahoma Aeronautics Commission in April 2016 as the Aviation Education Coordinator & Government Affairs Liaison.
+Sandra Shelton joined the Department in April 2016 as the Aviation Education Coordinator and Government Affairs Liaison.
 She assumed the responsibilities as the Communications and Government Affairs Coordinator a few months later.
-She was promoted to Government Relations and Communications Manager in 2021 and is accountable for the marketing and communication and legislative policy development efforts for the agency.
-In addition to tactical aviation marketing, she directs social and print media, branding, advertising and website development.
-She manages and oversees events, content writing, legislative research and development, policy development, speech writing, video vignettes and document layout/design.
+She was promoted to Government Relations and Communications Manager in 2021 and to Director of Government Affairs, Industry Development, and Communications in the fall of 2023.
+Shelton is accountable for marketing and communications, industry development, and legislative and congressional affairs for the agency.
+She manages all communications material, develops branding across varying platforms, cultivates contacts with media members, influencers, and community leaders, directs content, marketing, and design, manages events, and assists in the creation of digital, video, audio, and print messaging.
+Shelton reports to the Executive Director and directs legislative and policy research and development working with aerospace industry stakeholders, airports, municipalities, legislators, and congressional staff.

-A free-lance writer, she is a former contributing columnist for the internet news outlet, Examiner.com.
-Shelton currently serves on the Board of Directors as the Secretary for the Oklahoma State Senate Historical Preservation Fund, Inc. which administers various art projects at the Oklahoma State Legislature at no cost to the public.
-Shelton has also served in the private sector as a social media manager with expertise in layout and design, film production, and digital media strategy.
+A freelance writer, she is a former contributing columnist for the internet news outlet, Examiner.com.
+Shelton currently serves on the Board of Directors as the Secretary for the Oklahoma State Senate Historical Preservation Fund, Inc., which administers various art projects at the Oklahoma State Capitol at no cost to the public.
+She serves as Vice President of Communications for the Oklahoma Air and Space Forces Association in a volunteer role and has also served in the private sector as a social media manager with expertise in layout and design, film production, and digital media strategy.

 Kelly Fincannon, PE